miguelo93/computational-approaches-brain/index.md

 ### Romain Brette

 Romain Brette is a theoretical neuroscientist in Paris who has worked in cellular biophysics and systems neuroscience, specifically on modelling auditory perception.
 This work has led him to reflect on the foundational concepts of neural modeling and computational neuroscience, such as neural codes, computation and information.

+### Gael Varoquax

+Gael Varoquax is the Research Director of soda at Inria (National Institute for Research in Digital Science and Technology, in Paris).
+He's also the director of the [scikit-learn operations at Inria foundation](https://scikit-learn.fondation-inria.fr/home/).
+His research focuses on the use of machine learning in the public/mental health sector, and its potential in understanding cognition and brain activity.

+### Konrad Kording

+Dr. Kording (He/Him) is trying to understand how the world and in particular the brain works using data.
+Early research in the lab focused on computational neuroscience and in particular movement.
+But as the approaches matured, the focus has more been on discovering ways in which new data sources as well as emerging data analysis can enable awesome possibilities.
+The current focus is on Causality in Data science applications - how do we know how things work if we can not randomize?
+But we are also very much excited about understanding how the brain does credit assignment.
+Our style of working is transdisciplinary, we collaborate on virtually every project

 ## <span style="color:#2C1320">Organizers</span>
 ![sussuex](unilogo.png){: .logo}<br>